MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ### Step 4: Inference

-So far we looked at how to get text into an LLM and (on a high level) how to have learn from that text.
-But we were very clear about the LLM only producing probabilities over tokens, producing one most favored token at a time. **How do we get the LLM to actually generate text?**
+So far we looked at how to get text into an LLM and (on a high level) how to learn from that text.
+But we were very clear about the LLM only producing probabilities over tokens. **How do we get the LLM to actually generate text?**

-To generate text, just repeatedly predict one token at a time, appending that to the input for generating the next token.
+To generate text, just repeatedly predict a token distribution and sample a token from it. **The higher the assigned probability for a token, the more likely it is to be sampled.** This is how we can get the LLM to produce text, one token at a time, appending that next token to the input for generating a new next token for this new sequence.
 This is called **autoregressive generation**.

-Assume we have a trained LLM that we want to get some output text from.
-Say we start with the token $91$.
-The LLM will produce, based on this input, a probability distribution over all tokens and we can sample from this distribution to get the next token. **The higher the probability assigned to a token by the model, the more likely that token is to be sampled.**

-><b>:question: Why dont we just pick specifically and only the token deemed most likely by the LLM?</b>
+><b>:question: Why don't we just pick specifically and only the token deemed most likely by the LLM?</b>
 >
 >The decision to use sampling approaches (like temperature-based sampling) instead of always selecting the single most likely token (which would be called a "greedy" strategy) is rooted in the <b>added possibility of balancing accuracy, diversity, and creativity in the LLM outputs.</b><br> You may want to avoid single 'best guesses' and with that, avoid repetitive and uncreative responses, especially in tasks like dialogue generation or text completion.
 Also, <b>there might be multiple valid continuations of a prompt.
 Sampling allows the LLM to not have to disregard these options.</b>